Blog

 When to Raise Meat Chickens: The Best Months for Reliable Results

-The best time to raise meat chickens is typically in the spring and early summer, when moderate temperatures support steady growth, consistent feed intake, and lower environmental stress.
-A second reliable window occurs in late summer through early fall, when warm conditions support early chick development and cooler temperatures are easier on maturing broilers, especially fast-growing meat birds such as Cornish Cross.
+Quick Answer: The best time to raise meat chickens is during the spring and early summer months, when moderate temperatures support steady growth, consistent feed intake, and lower stress.
+A second reliable window is late summer through early fall months, when chicks benefit from warm starting conditions and finish in cooler weather that is easier on fast-growing broilers like Cornish Cross.
+The key is to avoid periods of high heat, which research indicates can slow weight gain and lead to higher mortality rates.

 Table of Contents